 If you are dismissed from the program for academic or practice reasons (see Academic Probation) you may re-apply for re-admission after a lapse of a full year.
 If you are dismissed for a second time, you will not be readmitted.

-You must complete all program requirements for first and second years, as well as HLSC 380, with an overall GPA of 2.0 and no grade less than C- in the HLSC courses.
+You must complete all program requirements for first and second years with an overall GPA of 2.0 and no grade less than C- in the HLSC courses.

 Excellent transfer opportunities have been developed with: